This is the 18th in a series of articles taking the reader through the ACBL Convention Card.

 These days, there is a big debate as to whether or not you need a PENALTY (or "card-showing") double of 1NT.
 I am not a big believer in penalty doubles.
 I prefer to have the double available as artificial

 .
-However, against weak notrumps, I need penalty doubles. if you do play penalty doubles, remember to discuss what it means if your partner pulls (I suggest Stayman
+However, against weak notrumps, I need penalty doubles. if you do play penalty doubles, remember to discuss what it means if your partner pulls.
+I recommend: "Front of Card."
+In other words, if you make a penalty double and partner bids 2

 Regardless of the method you use, be sure to discuss and agree with your partner on items #1-6 above.
 Interfering with the opponents' notrump is an important area that occurs frequently.
 As a side note: Be prepared for their interference over your 1NT